 2. Click on the Request Resubmission button, which will have taken the place of the usual Save button.

 The assessment process is complete and your student will receive an email and Dashboard notification that you have requested a resubmission, as is shown below:

 External Assessor Account Access Time Period:

-If you are an External Assessor/Guest and have completed your last pending assessment in Chalk & Wire/CWPro but requested a resubmission, your account will remain active and accessible for another seven days.
+If you are an External Assessor/Guest and have completed your last pending assessment in Anthology Portfolio/CWPro but requested a resubmission, your account will remain active and accessible for another seven days.
 If the student resubmits before the seven days have passed, your account will remain active until seven days after you assess their resubmission.
 If the student does not resubmit within seven days, your account will become expired until there is a new task (assessment or survey) for you to complete.

 Can I Withdraw my Resubmission Request?

 If you requested a resubmission in error or have changed your mind, you can withdraw the request.
 Please note, however, that once the student resubmits the work this functionality is no longer valid.

 In order to Withdraw a Resubmission Request you will need to locate the student results.
 Please review our View Student Results via Assessment Menu help page, ensuring to broaden your search parameters to include resubmission requests.

 Once you have located the original submission with the Resubmission Request,